edoddridge/aronnax/docs/examples.rst

    :width: 62%

-After integrating for 40 model years these inputs produce a steady seasonal cyclein velocity and layer thickness.
+After integrating for 40 model years these inputs produce a steady seasonal cycle in velocity and layer thickness.
 A snap shot is shown on the left, while a time series of the maximum thickness is shown on the right.

 .. image:: ../reproductions/Davis_et_al_2014/control_final_five/figures/state_0000155089.png
    :width: 37%